 Comstock Resources, Inc. and its subsidiaries are engaged in oil and natural gas exploration, development and production, and the acquisition of producing oil and natural gas properties.
-The Company's operations are primarily focused in Texas and Louisiana.
+The Company's operations are primarily focused in Texas, Louisiana and North Dakota.
 The consolidated financial statements include the accounts of Comstock Resources, Inc. and its wholly owned or controlled subsidiaries (collectively, "Comstock" or the "Company").
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 The Company accounts for its undivided interest in oil and gas properties using the proportionate consolidation method, whereby its share of assets, liabilities, revenues and expenses are included in its financial statements.
-Net loss and comprehensive loss are the same in all periods presented.
+Net income (loss) and comprehensive income (loss) are the same in all periods presented.